Choosing a dog trainer

 How much does a dog behaviourist cost?

-Prices vary a lot depending on the region, the format (at home, remote, in a group) and how difficult the case is: be wary of a firm price quoted before they've even seen your dog.
-The real criterion isn't the fee but the method: a professional who works with rewards, explains the why and comes to watch your dog at home is worth far more than a cheaper session with a collar that hurts.
+It varies a lot by region and format (at home, online, in a group): expect somewhere between 40 and 90 euros for an individual session, sometimes more for a full behaviour assessment.
+Be wary of extremes: an unusually low price often hides someone with little training, and a big package paid upfront with a “guaranteed result” is a reason to run.
+The real criterion remains the method: a professional who works with rewards, explains the why, and comes to see your dog at home is worth far more than a bargain session with a collar that hurts.

 What does a dog behaviourist do?

-They deal with established problems, mostly emotional ones: aggression, biting, separation anxiety, phobia, guarding the food bowl or toys.
-Rather than teaching commands, they look for the cause (fear, an unmet need, a bad experience) and work on it gently, below the dog's reaction threshold.
-If the problem appeared suddenly, they'll point you to the vet first to rule out pain.
+They deal with established problems, often emotional ones: aggression, biting, separation anxiety, phobias, guarding the bowl or toys.
+Rather than teaching your dog cues, they look for the cause (a fear, an unmet need, a bad experience) and work on it gently, at a distance where your dog stays calm.
+If the problem appeared out of the blue, they will send you to the vet first to rule out pain.

 How do you train a fearful dog?

-You never force him: dragging a dog towards what frightens him breaks his confidence and makes the fear worse.
-The right path is desensitisation: you present the trigger from a distance, far enough that the dog stays calm and will take a treat, then you close the gap in tiny steps, backing off the moment he switches off.
-Mark the right moment with a marker word ('yes!') followed by a reward.
-If the fear came on all at once, go through the vet first: a hidden pain sometimes lies behind it.
+Never force him: dragging a dog towards what frightens him breaks his trust and makes the fear worse.
+The right method is desensitisation: you present the scary thing from far away, at a distance where he stays calm and will take a treat, then you shorten that distance in very small steps (moving just a few paces closer each time, over several sessions), backing off as soon as he switches off.
+Mark the right moment with a marker word (“yes!”) followed by a reward.
+If the fear appeared out of the blue, see the vet first: invisible pain sometimes hides behind it.

-The trainer helps you with everyday life: lead walking, recall, house-training, puppy socialisation, living in society.
-The behaviourist goes further, into established, emotional problems (aggression, anxiety, phobias), where the aim is to change an emotion, not to teach a command.
-Plenty of professionals do both: what matters is that they know when a case is beyond them and can point you elsewhere.
+The trainer helps with everyday life: lead walking, recall, house training, puppy socialisation, living in society.
+The behaviourist goes further, into established, emotional problems (aggression, anxiety, phobias), where the aim is to change an emotion rather than teach a cue.
+Plenty of professionals do both: what matters is that they know when a case is beyond them, and point you elsewhere.

-How do you spot a good dog trainer?
+How do you recognise a good dog trainer?

-They explain the why behind every piece of advice without jargon, work with rewards, come to your home and stay at ease with your dog, with no breed prejudice.
-The feeling matters too: this is the person you'll be making progress with, and your gut is a good guide.
-On the flip side, 'dominance', 'submit him' or a coercive collar pulled out straight away are reasons to walk away.
+They explain the why behind every piece of advice, without jargon, they work with rewards, they come to your home and they stay at ease with your dog, with no breed prejudice.
+Listen to how you feel, too: this is the person you will be making progress with, week after week.
+On the other hand, “dominance”, “make him submit”, or a coercive collar brought out in the first session are all reasons to move on.

-It's a clear red flag.
-These collars (electronic, choke, prong) work through pain or fear: they silence the dog without teaching him anything and raise stress and the risk of aggression, without being any more effective than rewards.
-In France, a decree of 19 June 2025 actually bans professionals (trainers, breeders, shelters) from using these collars: a trainer simply isn't allowed to bring one out any more.
-Look instead for a professional who works with reinforcement and managing the environment.
+It is a clear warning sign.
+These collars (electric, choke, prong) work through pain or fear: they silence the dog without teaching him anything, and they raise stress and the risk of aggression, without being any more effective than rewards.
+In France, a decree of 19 June 2025 in fact bans professionals (trainers, handlers, breeders, shelters) from using these coercive collars in their work: since July 2025, a trainer simply no longer has the right to bring one out.
+Look instead for a professional who works with rewards, and who prefers changing the situation causing the problem rather than forcing your dog.

 Loading your progress…